Enneagram Elements

 Why no-one sees it?

-Before trying to describe Fi, let’s give a quick overview of how our imagination looks for introverted feelers but inevitably misses the mark.
+Before trying to say a few things about Fi, let’s give a quick overview of how our imagination looks for introverted feelers but inevitably misses the mark.

 Fi-dom stands out as pretty special to anyone who had a close encounter.
-Yet, it stands out as something that pretends to be banal.
 The problem is that, while it stands out, it’s nearly impossible to say how.
-It is not suited to be expressed by words.
+It is not suited to be easily expressed by words.

 It explains partially why Fi remains relatively unseen.
 Unless a special personal link exists, an Fi-user never reveals himself.
-And even when such a link exists, the focus is more on the parallelism than himself; the interpersonal matters too much for a dominant feeler.
+And even when such a link exists, the focus is more on parallelism than himself; the interpersonal matters too much for a dominant feeler to allow a banal egocentricity.
 Contrary to the general rule that introverts sound more egocentric, introverted feelers appear less egocentric than extraverted feelers.
 The general tendency of their ego is to become unfriendly for reasons that escape others almost completely.

 The best imitation: INFJ

 Many INFJs sound deceptively like introverted feelers.
 They often hide behind an encrypted mystery, a strange aloofness, a conceptual wall or a just a distanced observant silence.
-When Fe kicks in, they appear suddenly self-referential, often through touching confessions or an avalanche of warm feelings.
-This introvert who defeats his defensive shyness to connect and show his inner world is not an introverted feeler but his best imitation.
+When Fe kicks in, they appear suddenly self-referential, often through touching confessions or suprisingly embracing feelings.
+This introvert who defeats his defensive shyness to connect and share his inner world or existential challenges is not an introverted feeler but his best imitation.
 INFJs and introverted feelers are, in fact, extremely difficult to tell apart.

-Since INFJ is slightly easier to imagine than a real Fi-dom, popular websites tell their story in a thousand narratives called “Fi”.
+Since INFJ is significantly easier to grasp than a real Fi-dom, popular websites tell their story and call it “Fi”.
 We can find this story in songs as well (all these songs were written by INFJ 9w1s):

 Art

-NFs have rich fantasies and are usually more involved in art and entertainment, with a keener sense of aesthetics suited both for appreciation of art and artistic creation.
+NFs have rich fantasies and are usually more involved in art and entertainment, with a natural sense of the intangible messages conveyed by aesthetics, suited both for appreciation of art and artistic creation.
 If introverted, it allows a rich inner fantasy world.
 It makes INFx good candidates for art and hopefully, INFP will be found in artists.
-Let’s look at three typical INFx:
+Let’s look at three typical introverted artists (all SX/SP 9w1s):

 These three examples were chosen because they are usually perceived as INFP.
 Are they?
-Bowie and Bush are clear INFJs: both Ni and Fe are obvious.
-For Bjork, I still don’t know for sure but while she looks more INFP-like, interviews also suggest INFJ.
+Bowie and Bush are clear INFJs to me: both Ni and Fe are obvious.
+For Bjork, I still don’t know for sure but while she looks more INFP-like, interviews suggest INFJ as well.

 The least we can say about them is that if they meant to never shine, reveal themselves, impress or influence (see Jung), then something went wrong.